super-heavy-milk/blog/content/about/index.md

 ## Hobbies

-Avid reader _(mostly pulpy sci-fi/fantasy with a smattering of "literature")_.
+Avid reader _(mostly pulpy sci-fi/fantasy with a smattering of literature)_.

-Lifelong musician - mostly upright bass but other stuff too.
+Lifelong musician - primarily upright bass but other stuff too.

-I oscillate between mountain biking, rock claiming and weight lifting when I want to move.
+I oscillate between mountain biking, rock climbing and weight lifting when I want to move.

 ## Contact